RobertBouillon/Supergene/Spin.Supergene/System/Disposer.md

 1. Your class has fields that implement `IDisposable`
 2. When your class has fields that represent unmanaged resources

+If your class does not have fields that may contain unmanaged or disposable resources, you should **not** be implementing the [disposable pattern](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose)!

 ## Managed Resources